mulicsanin/JS-projects-exercise/JSON-restAPI/ReadMe.txt

 # How to install the application?
 	- This application needs to be commited to github, where we can deploy it on github pages, to make is usable.
+		-unzip the folder,
+		-commit it on repository that you can make on github, -go on github -> settings -> pages  -> and publish it on github.io

+	- I personally have the account on Netlify, where I have a few landing pages, so I deployed the app in there.
-	-For viewing visit this link:
+	-For viewing the application visit this link:  https://json-restapi.netlify.app/